 The host campus WSSSC member should make every effort to attend a council meeting on their campus if the WSSSC liaison is not available.

-Provide to the WSSSC President proposed updates of the constitution, by-laws, officers and budget of the assigned council.
+Provide to the WSSSC President proposed updates of the constitution, bylaws, officers and budget of the assigned council.

 Give an oral and, if appropriate, written report at a quarterly WSSSC meeting regarding issues and activities of the council.